Delirante/assignment_PDT/README.md

 Data were imported with 4326 projection.
 Database contains just data from Bratislava city.

 ### Database queries
-I made three databse queries, below is the ilustration of them:
+I made three database queries, below is the ilustration of them:
 1. Get all healtcare objects with selected amenity and count distance between them and user position.

 ~~~~